mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-library.md

 [^3]: Browser vendor dependent, but we can consider *very large*.
 [^4]: HTML5 allows several element positioning systems.
 [^5]: Several "units of measure" provided with automatic conversion to pixels.
 [^6]: Migration logic may compute columns beyond 132.
-Nomad Page initialization will compute the *real* maximum.
+Display Page initialization will compute the *real* maximum.
 [^7]: Monospace Web font do not warrantee that all characters, symbols and blank take the exact width in pixels.
 [^8]: The image shows the *next* pixel, one to the right of the cell.
 [^9]: Pre-formatted tag element to be used, but this implies Monospace font which does would not look as consistent and pleasing as the rest of the text.